Mohamed-Taha-Essa/Django-Amazone-Clone/learning.md

-# video 31 build view and add dummy_data:
+# video 31 build view and add dummy_data
   - understand using of fake library to add data .
   - add image manualy to media and added path using fake to db .
   - in the up of file must add tow lines to django know that file belong to him as we using in it ORM .

-# video 33
+# video 33 :
   - add logic from template make loading on browser and make website slow.
   - add logic from view or model make your website faster .
   - best practice add logic in view as you can use it in every place in your project until(API)